 These structural issues might be the result of:

-Dr. Kay and Dr. Morris can determine if you’re a candidate for surgical orthodontics after a full evaluation of your oral health and the function of your jaw.
+Dr. Kay can determine if you’re a candidate for surgical orthodontics after a full evaluation of your oral health and the function of your jaw.
 Surgical orthodontics is generally only for adults who have finished growing.

-The oral surgeon performs the surgery with the assistance of Dr. Kay and Dr. Morris.
+The oral surgeon performs the surgery with the assistance of Dr. Kay.
 You can expect to receive anesthesia to keep you comfortable and relaxed.